dflores64/sgPLS_develop/README.md

 ```

 By default, the population is set to $n = 40$ which is close to actual conditions.
 In this case, we have $p < n$ ; a not very large value of $p$ avoids a long time of execution.
 Let's also notice that, on average, the response $Y$ is a linear combination from the predictors $X$.
-Indeed, the function include a matrix product $Y = XU + E$ with $U$ the weight matrix and $E$ matrix the gaussian noise.
-This linearity condition is important in order to have a good performance of the model, PLS method using linearity combinaison.
+Indeed, the function includes a matrix product $Y = XU + E$ with $U$ the weight matrix and $E$ matrix the gaussian noise.
+This linearity condition is important in order to have a good performance of the model, the PLS method using linearity combinaison.

 ### First data set